ehsan18t/interdocs/docs/dbms/ch3-modeling.md

 - **Favor read replicas or caches first:** Sometimes adding an index, using a read replica, or caching results is sufficient without altering the schema.

 > **Rule of Thumb:** Normalize first for correctness, measure performance, and only denormalize surgically with a rollback plan.

+**Mini Case Study:** An analytics team notices that a dashboard query joins five tables to present monthly revenue by region.
+After profiling, they create a denormalized `monthly_revenue_snapshot` table that materializes the pre-aggregated numbers nightly.
+Read performance drops from 4 seconds to 250 ms, while a background job keeps the snapshot synchronized.
+Documenting this trade-off makes ongoing maintenance sustainable.